Tasty stone age animals you just can’t buy at the shops anymore

 The Woolly Rhino

-The idea of a rhino living in the wild in the British countryside is something that seems like it would be impossible, but one thing most people forget when talking about the stone age is that it ran right through the ice age, with some of the daily winter temperatures close to that of northern Siberia.
-The Woolly rhino died out again due to climate change as its very think skin and shaggy fur coat saw it overheat when the atmosphere began to heat up.
+The idea of a rhino living in the wild in the British countryside is something that seems like it would be impossible, but one thing most people forget when talking about the Stone Age is that it ran right through the Ice Age, with some of the daily winter temperatures close to that of northern Siberia.
+The Woolly rhino died out again due to climate change as its very thick skin and shaggy fur coat saw it overheat when the atmosphere began to heat up.

 The Mammoth

-No stone age animal list would be complete without mentioning the mammoth.
-Basically a giant elephant covered in a thick shaggy fur coat, they are almost the poster animal of the stone age.
+No Stone Age animal list would be complete without mentioning the mammoth.
+Basically a giant elephant covered in a thick shaggy fur coat, they are almost the poster animal of the Stone Age.
 This is another one lost due to rising temperatures but has been found more than any other animal during excavations across Europe.
+The majority of them died out around 9,000 BCE when the climate became too hot for them to survive, but a small group managed to walk all the way across Russia until they ended up on Wrangel Island, north of the furthest eastern point of mainland Russia.
+They lived here in a small herd and survived until around 2,000 BCE when they all died presumably to climate change.

 Cave Lion